ConnRay/Google_Capstone_Project/README.md

 # Here is my capstone project for the Google Data Analytics Certificate.
  The GoogleCapstoneNotes explains my thinking process throughout this project. <br />
- The Exploration, Cleaning and Processing all happened in the cycstic_process_script.ipynb notebook. <br />
+ The data exploration, cleaning and processing all happened in the cycstic_process_script.ipynb notebook. <br />
  Visualations were done in Tableau and python using matplotlib. <br />
  The data used for this project was too large to be pushed but can be found at https://divvy-tripdata.s3.amazonaws.com/index.html. <br />
  The datasets used were: